fomightez/jan2015feng_gr_m/where.rst

 -  `Sagemath Cloud <https://cloud.sagemath.com>`__ Jupyter Notebook (formerly called IPython Notebook) work An introduction can be found
    `here <http://www.randalolson.com/2013/11/02/sagemath-cloud-makes-collaborating-with-ipython-notebooks-easier-than-ever/>`__

+- Azure notebooks

 -  `Wakari.io - Web-based Python Data
    Analysis <https://www.wakari.io/>`__\ \* - Unfortunately, the IPython
    notebook aspect doesn't seem to work when on Upstate's network, but you can still use Python there.

+- `Code with Mu: a simple Python editor for beginner programmers <https://codewith.mu/>`_ (Found in 2019.
+I don't know if it is emulator or actual python.)

 -  `Trinket <https://trinket.io/>`__